vl4ds/Documentation/getting-started/first-smartapp.rst

 More About SmartApps
 ````````````````````

 There is much more you can do with SmartApps than this tutorial covered.
-SmartApps can define schedules for which they execute, call external web services, send notifications, execute routines, and more.
+SmartApps can :ref:`send notifications <smartapp-sending-notifications>`, :ref:`execute routines <smartapp-routines>`, :ref:`define advanced schedules <smartapp-scheduling>` for which they execute, :ref:`call external web services <calling_web_services>`, and more.
 You can learn more about developing SmartApps in the :ref:`smartapp_dev_guide` guide.

 You can also make your SmartApp into a web service, capable of exposing its own REST endpoints.
 You can read about them in the :ref:`smartapp_web_services_guide` guide.